axiacore/cachet-uptime-robot/README.md

 ```

 * `UptimeRobotMainApiKey`: UptimeRobot API key.
-* `uptimeRobotMetricID`: This exact "monitor" id set in UptimeRobot.
-You can find the id's by running `python update_status.py config.ini getIds`
+* `uptimeRobotMonitorID`: This exact "monitor" id set in UptimeRobot.
+You can find the id's by running `python update_status.py config.ini printIds`
 * `CachetApiKey`:  Cachet API key.
 * `CachetUrl`: URL of the API of the status page you want to show the site availability in.
 * `MetricId`: (Optional) Id of the Cachet metric with site availability.